 Born John Victor McNally, he adopted the name Johnny Blood and used it exclusively throughout his pro football career.
 An elusive runner and receiver, he was one of NFL's first big-play threats.
 Caught 10 TD passes in 1931 before the league kept stats, but it remained an unofficial record for 12 years.
 Played on four NFL championship teams with the Packers (1929-31, 1936).
 Named to the NFL's All-Decade Team for the 1930s.
 Also played for the Milwaukee Badgers (1925), Duluth Eskimos (1926-27), Pottsville Maroons (1928) and Pittsburgh Pirates (1934, 1937-38).
 One of the most colorful players in NFL history, he was nicknamed "The Vagabond Halfback."
 Born Nov.
 27, 1903, in New Richmond, Wis.
 Died Nov.
 28, 1985, at age 82.

 1964 - Clarke Hinkle

-A tough, bruising, powerful runner and a comparably hard-hitting linebacker in the NFL's Iron Man Era, when players played both offense and defense.
+A tough, bruising, powerful runner and a comparatively hard-hitting linebacker in the NFL's Iron Man Era, when players played both offense and defense.
 His battles with Bronko Nagurski of the rival Chicago Bears were legendary.
 He and Nagurski were the NFL's All-Decade fullbacks for the 1930s.
 Retired as the NFL's all-time leading rusher with 3,860 yards.
 A member of the NFL's official All-Pro team four times (1936-38, 1941).
-Named to NFL's 75th Anniversary All-Two-Way Team in 1994 as a fullback, linebacker and kicker.
+Named to the NFL's 75th Anniversary All-Two-Way Team in 1994 as a fullback, linebacker and kicker.
 Played on NFL championship teams in 1936 and '39.
 Born April 10, 1909, in Toronto, Ohio.
 Died Nov.
-9, 1988, at age of 79.
+9, 1988, at age 79.

 1964 - Mike Michalske